Power of Attorney

 Trade Secrets

-When you file a patent application, you are obliged to share your invention with the public, In return, you get exclusive rights for exploiting your product for a certain period of time, moreover, you can license it to other people.
-Meanwhile, if you choose to go with a trade secret, you don’t have to share your invention with the public, it brings you profit by staying undisclosed.
+When you file a patent application, you are obliged to share your invention with the public.
+In return, you are granted exclusive rights for exploiting your product for a certain period of time, and moreover, you can license it to other people.

 It is safe to say that we all know the importance of innovation and its place in society.
 Pharmaceutical inventions, for example, have saved countless lives, with vaccines being one of the most discussed topics of 2020.
 They are vital to public health, and policy makers must weigh up the factors of pharmaceutical patent rights compared to the accessibility of the inventions to the public, but what is a pharmaceutical patent?